ecmwf/metview-python/docs/data_types/fieldset.rst

 .. py:class:: Fieldset

-   Represents GRIB data.
-It is a list-like object with each list entry representing a GRIB message.
+   Metview's Fieldset object represents GRIB data.
+It is a container-like object with each entry representing a GRIB message.

 Construction
 ############

    Fieldsets can be directly constructed either as empty, with a path to a GRIB file or using :func:`read`: